Sunday, June 18 – Start of summer worship schedule. One service at 9:30 a.m.

 4. BOILING SPRINGS SAVINGS BANK has included ZELCOWA in its CAP program.
 See me or Cheryl for more details.

 Thank you again for your continued support.

-Homebound Ministry has many files of information on elder topics such as lifeline, meals-on-meals, advanced directives, living wills, pre-arranged funerals, home care, hospice care and alternative living environments.
-We are here to share elder information and strive to improve the quality of life for our Homebound members and friends.
+Homebound Ministry has many files of information regarding elder care, assisted living and nursing home environments, elder supplies, hospice care, lifeline, meals-on-wheels, pre-arranged funerals and advanced directives, etc. We are here to share elder information and strive to improve the quality of life for our Homebound members and friends.